c-tanner/laravel-deep-sync/README.md

 ![example multi-level relationship diagram](https://github.com/c-tanner/laravel-deep-sync/blob/main/doc/relationship-example-2.png)

-Though this example uses delete actions as an example, this concept applies to all DeepSync attributes.
+Though these examples use delete actions for ease of demonstration, these concepts apply to all DeepSync attributes.

 ## Omnidirectional syncs